Key takeaways:

 If you notice any vision changes or eye pain while taking Qsymia, it’s best to seek emergency care right away.
 Prompt treatment can help prevent long-term vision issues.
 You’ll likely need to stop taking Qsymia if these symptoms occur.

-There are ways to save on Qsymia, which is available as a brand-name medication.
-GoodRx can help you navigate between GoodRx coupons and copay savings cards to save money on your prescription.
+There are ways to save on Qsymia, which is available as a brand-name medication as well as a lower-cost generic.
+GoodRx can help you navigate ways to save money on your prescription.

-Save with GoodRx: Anyone with a valid prescription, regardless of insurance status, can use GoodRx to purchase a 30-day supply of Qsymia at an exclusive cash price of $149.10.
+Save with GoodRx: Anyone with a valid prescription, regardless of insurance status, can use GoodRx to purchase brand-name Qsymia at an exclusive cash price of $89.10 per month.
+And you can pay as little as $59.05 for a 30-day supply of the generic with a free GoodRx discount.

-Save with a copay savings card: If you have commercial insurance, you may be eligible to pay as little as $70 for Qsymia using a savings card from the manufacturer.
+Save with a copay savings card: If you have commercial insurance, you may be eligible to pay as little as $70 for brand-name Qsymia using a savings card from the manufacturer.
+Discounts of up to $75 are also available for those without insurance coverage.
 A home-delivery program called Qsymia Engage is also available.

 Qsymia (phentermine / topiramate ER) is a combination weight-loss medication.
 Common Qsymia side effects include numbness or tingling, dry mouth, and constipation.
 Dizziness, taste changes, and trouble sleeping are also possible.